FeatureBaseDB/java-pilosa/README.md

 // You can send more than one query with a single query call response = client.query("exampleDB", "Bitmap(id=5, frame=\"sample\") TopN(frame=\"sample\", n=5)");
-// deal with the response
+// Check whether it succeeded
 if (!response.isError()) {
+    // Deai with results
     for (Object result : response.getResults()) {
         System.out.println(result);
     }